This venue is now closed please see Roland Garros restaurants.

 Main courses start from around €15 and go up to around €35 as of 2014 and could be delights such as fillet of sea bass with lemon butter, a grilled piece of beef, or a medallion of poultry with morel mushrooms to name a few.
 And then of course there are some very tempting desserts including cheesecake, fresh fruit salad or rum Baba with whipped cream.

-However on a Sunday the Roland-Garros Restaurant serve a brunch, which includes an assortment of different pastries, cheeses, salads, hot dishes, hot drinks and fresh juices for an enjoyable lunch with family or friends, and children get a reduced price for the brunch, plus Valet parking is even available.
+However on a Sunday the Le Roland-Garros Restaurant in Paris serve a brunch, which includes an assortment of different pastries, cheeses, salads, hot dishes, hot drinks and fresh juices for an enjoyable lunch with family or friends, and children get a reduced price for the brunch, plus Valet parking is even available.

-The Roland-Garros gourmet restaurant in Paris is open for lunch on a Monday to Friday and Valet parking is available if required, plus the restaurant is open of an evening for dinner on a Monday to Saturday.
+Now Le Roland-Garros gourmet restaurant in Paris is open for lunch on a Monday to Friday and Valet parking is available if required, plus the restaurant is open of an evening for dinner on a Monday to Saturday.

-Le Roland-Garros Restaurant dessert
+Visiting Le Roland-Garros Restaurant in Paris

 The Sunday brunch runs from 11.45am through to 3.30pm and is a cost of €38 for an adult and €19 for a child from 5 up to the age of 12.